SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 * **Educational presentations** (PowerPoint slides) for each learning topic tailored to 45-minute hours in schools – free of charge.
 * Well-designed **tasks** for class and homework, with detailed conditions and sample entrance and exit – free of charge.
 * **An automated task and homework verification system** (Online Judge System) to be used by students, also free of charge.
-* **Video lessons** with methodological instructions from the free course for programming teachers, which is held regularly by the SoftUni Foundation.

-All these **free teaching resources** can be found on the SoftUni Foundation website, along with learning content for a whole series of programming courses and software technologies.
-Download them free from here: https://softuni.foundation/projects/applied-software-developer-profession/.

 ## The History Behind This Book

 The main engine and project manager for the creation of the current **free programming book for beginners** with open source is **[Svetlin Nakov, PhD](https://nakov.com)**.
-He is a major ideologist and creator of the learning content from the course "Basics of Programming" at SoftUni.

-It all starts with the mass **free programming basics courses**, held across the country since 2014 when the SoftUni initiative was launched.
-In the beginning, these courses had a wider reach and included more theory, but in 2016 Svetlin Nakov, PhD completely revised them, renovated, simplified, and **directed them to be more practical**.
+In 2014, the SoftUni initiative was launched.
+In the beginning, it had a wider reach and included more theory, but in 2016 Svetlin Nakov, PhD completely revised them, renovated, simplified, and **directed them to be more practical**.
 This is how the **learning content core of this book was created**.

 SoftUni's free programming start-up trainings are probably the largest ever conducted in Bulgaria.
-By 2018, SoftUni's basic programming course **is held over 170 times in nearly 40 Bulgarian cities** in person and repeatedly online, with over 60,000 participants.
-Quite naturally, the need to write a **textbook** for the tens of thousands of participants in SoftUni programming courses for beginners also arises.
 On the principle of free software and free knowledge, Svetlin Nakov led a **team of volunteers** and started this open-source project, initially to create a book based on programming with the C# language and later with other programming languages.

-The project is part of the efforts of the **["Software University" foundation](https://softuni.foundation)** to create and distribute open learning content for training software engineers and IT professionals.

 ### Authors Team